At BlueStacks, we’ve made a promise to our users to constantly bring innovations that make life easier for them.

 What’s more is that you can translate to any language, not just English.

-Press Ctrl + Alt + L to Translate
+Press Ctrl + Shift + L to Translate

 First, let’s talk about how the target language is determined: BlueStacks uses the language settings that you selected during the installation.
 So, if your BlueStacks language is set to English, the translation results will be displayed in English too.
 You can change this by selecting a different language in “BlueStacks Settings”.